 2. Call Social Security at 1-800-772-1213 (TTY 1-800-325-0788) to apply over the phone or to request an application

 3. Apply at your local Social Security office

-How To sign up for Additional Medicare plans
+How To Sign Up for an Additional Medicare Plan

 - With our Medicare plan finder tool, you can review the available plans in your zip code.
+You can do this yourself or with the help of a licensed agent.
 Determine the type of insurance you need by entering your doctors, prescriptions, etc…

 - Check the star rating when selecting a Medicare plan.
-These ratings are updated every year and will help you review.
+These ratings are updated every year and will help you review them.

-- What has changed in Medicare for 2022
+- What has changed in Medicare for the upcoming year

 - and much more!